kamranahmedse/developer-roadmap/content/roadmaps/100-frontend/content/100-internet/104-what-is-domain-name.md

 # Domain Name

 A domain name is a unique, easy-to-remember address used to access websites, such as ‘google.com’, and ‘facebook.com’.
-Users can connect to websites using domain names thanks to the DNS system.
+Users can connect to websites using domain names thanks to the Domain Name System (DNS).

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name'>What is a Domain Name?</BadgeLink>